julio641742/mxisd-keycloak/README.md

 # Known Issues
 - For now `Keycloak` usernames should comply with matrix username rules
 - Users can have up to two `email` addresses and one `msisdn` (Phone number) as 3PIDs
-- All the user attributes work as 3PIDs